joel-jeremy/externalized-properties/docs/conversion.md

 # Conversion

 Externalized Properties has powerful support for conversion of values to various types.
-There are several built-in converters but it is very easy to create a custom converter by implementing the [Converter](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/Converter.java) interface.

 ## 🌟 Automatic Property Conversion

-To setup automatic property conversion, just set return types of the proxy interface methods to the target type.
+Externalized Properties automatically attempts to convert resolved properties to the declared proxy method (non-String) return type.
 The library will handle the conversion behind the scenes - using the registered [Converter](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/Converter.java)s e.g.

 ```java
 public interface ApplicationProperties {